fChristenson/My-life-as-a-programmer/README.md

 > What is the average ratio of front end to back end devs in the industry?

-> What is your secret to writing beautiful code?

-> What does Javascript do?

-> What coding languages can help you get a job the fastest?

 > Do you see yourself in the top 3 at your company, in terms of skills?

 > What are the bad habits to avoid as a computer programmer?